Alexander Gauland: Political affiliation and ideals

 In September 2017, a video emerged of Gauland in which he said that Germany should "be proud of" its soldiers in both world wars and people should no longer "reproach" Germans for the Second World War.
 He was quoted as saying: "If the French are rightly proud of their emperor and the Britons of Nelson and Churchill, we have the right to be proud of the achievements of the German soldiers in two world wars".
 He continued, "If I look around Europe, no other people has dealt as clearly with their past wrongs as the Germans."
 In response, Germany's justice minister tweeted that the statements showed that Gauland's AfD was on the extreme right.
 Gauland's comment was defended by numerous right-leaning supporters both publicly and on social media.

+In 2018, Gauland said "Hitler and the Nazis are just a speck of bird poop in more than 1,000 years of successful German history".

 Position in the AfD

 Gauland is one of the party founders.
 From 2013 to 2017, he was party leader in the state Brandenburg and entered the Landtag of Brandenburg in the 2014 election.

 He resigned as party leader in Brandenburg, when he led the AfD in the 2017 German federal election next to Alice Weidel, with whom he's now leading the AfD group in the Bundestag.
 In December 2017, he was elected co-leader of the party next to Jörg Meuthen.
 In November 2019, he resigned as party leader.

+In November 2024, Gauland announced that he would run for Bundestag again, this time in his birthtown of Chemnitz in the state of Saxony.
+He was AfD's direct candidate in the eponymous district in the 2025 election, and was elected with 32.2% of the vote.